Chocolate Swiss Meringue Buttercream

 FAQS

 If your buttercream is too warm, it will melt and become soupy buttercream.
 To fix this it needs to cool down.
-Refrigerate the bowl of buttercream for around 10-20 minutes (depending on how soupy it was) until the edges of buttercream in the bowl harden up.
-The middle of the buttercream may still be runny but it will come together when it is whipped.
+Refrigerate the bowl of buttercream for around 10-20 minutes until the edges of buttercream in the bowl harden up.
+Then whip again.

-Warm it up gently over a hot water bath until the edges begin to melt, then whip it until creamy.
+It’s quite common for the mixture to split as the butter is being added in.
+Just keep beating it until it comes together.
+However it doesn’t after 10 minutes, your butter might be too cold.
+Warm it up gently by placing the bowl over a hot water bath until the edges begin to melt, then whip it until creamy.
 If it’s still curdled, melt it a little bit more and try again.

-It is too cold again and the butter has solidified too much.
+It is too cold and the butter has solidified too much.
 Warm it up over a hot water bath until the edges begin to melt and then whip it again until creamy.
-Underwhipping your buttercream can also be the cause.

 Yes, freeze in an airtight container for up to 3 months.
 Warm to room temperature then beat until creamy.